CYGcolombia/Library-Wordpress/wp-content/plugins/tutor/readme.txt

 = VIDEO CONTENT SECURITY =

 Have the most secure learning management system when creating your online courses.
 Third parties cannot view the videos with the URL when you use our WordPress LMS plugin.
-It ensures that only See More students can have access to course videos.
+It ensures that only enrolled students can have access to course videos.

 = PREMIUM FEATURE FOR TUTOR =